Conni2461/opendihu/doc/sphinx/settings/checkpointing.rst

 Implementation
 ______________

-The checkpointing implementation consistens of 3 Main components, the :doc:`output_writer`, input reader (currently only used for checkpointing) and in manager interface bringing both together.
+The checkpointing implementation consists of 3 main components, the :doc:`output_writer`, the input reader (currently only used for checkpointing), and the manager interface bringing both together.

 For any output_writer to work it needs to be extended by a possibility to use the `uniqueName()` of the field variables, which reflects the full chain of nested solvers.
 For reference see the HDF5 or JSON implementation.